atlas-wheatear/repeat/README.md

 A better example will follow.

+## A Note on Parallelism

+Parallelism can give wrong results on certain servers, especially for higher numbers of parallel threads.

 ## Example Vulnerability

 See the example folder in this repository, containing a totally unrealistic blind-SQL injection vulnerability.